Explorer 43: Study of Cosmic Ray, Solar, and Magnetospheric Electrons

 This experiment was designed to study galactic and solar electrons and positrons in the kinetic energy range 100-keV to 1.5-MeV.
 Information on protons between 0.5- and 4.0-MeV was also obtained.
 A collimated stilbene crystal scintillator looking perpendicular to the spacecraft spin axis was the principal detector.
 A similar, fully shielded crystal served to determine the contribution to the principal detector count rate of electrons and protons generated within the principal detector by gamma rays and neutrons, respectively.
 A fully shielded CsI crystal served as a gamma-ray spectrometer and was used in coincidence with the principal detector to distinguish electrons from positrons.
 Count rates from each detector obtained in eight angular sectors per revolution were telemetered.
 In addition, the amplitude and shape of the pulse generated in the principal detector by the first stopping particle in each appropriate telemetry frame were studied.
 Pulse amplitude and shape yielded energy (10% resolution) and particle species information.
 Initial experiment performance was normal.
 An experiment malfunction prevented the acquisition of useful data between the 7th and 12th weeks after launch.
 Marginal operation of part of the apparatus made it difficult to determine positron to electron ratios.
 Otherwise, the instrument performance was normal until 26 September 1972, when the experiment could not be turned on after a 4-hour spacecraft turnoff.

-Atmospheric entry
+End of mission

 The spacecraft reentered the Earth's atmosphere on 2 October 1974, after a highly successful mission.